akshatshah21/akshatshah21.github.io/content/posts/dcp-4.md

 For handling duplicates, we change `y` to 0 (or any other _invalid_ number) if there's already a `y` at position `y`, so that it can be potentially replaced by another number that should be at the current position.

 The conditions are a little tricky, so make note of them.
-For finding the first missing psoitive integer, we simply iterate through the array again and check for the first position that doesn't match the value at that position.
+For finding the first missing positive integer, we simply iterate through the array again and check for the first position that doesn't match the value at that position.

 ```
 for i from 1 to n